xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-01-01.png">

+However, this $p_{data}$ distribution is so complicated that it cannot be describted using any probility density function.
+So the challenge is to find a way to create new samples without actually having a comprehensive way of describing the distribution.

-To achieve this process, <mark>we can start with a noisy image and gradually transforms an image with high-levels of noise into a clear version of the original image</mark>.
+Diffusion models tackle this problem by removing gaussian noise from images. <mark>we can start with a noisy image and gradually transforms an image with high-levels of noise into a clear version of the original image</mark>.
 Therefore, this generative model, is referred to as a denoising diffusion probability model.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-09.gif">